-For typical winter storms and emergency events, SMUD Emergency Preparedness staff contact the local OES and establish themselves as the duty officer for coordination.
-They also invite them to send agency representatives into SMUD's EOC.
-These representatives can include: City of Sacramento Assistant Fire Chief, Sac Metro Fire Battalion Chief, Folsom Fire Battalion Chief, local cities, Sacramento County Office of Emergency Services, the National Weather Service and other local critical infrastructure agencies, ensuring coordination for our service territory.
+SMUD EP staff also invite counties to send agency representatives into SMUD's EOC.
+These representatives can include personnel from the following organizations: City of Sacramento Fire Department, Sacramento Metropolitan Fire District, City of Folsom Fire Department, local cities, Sacramento County OES, the National Weather Service and other local critical infrastructure agencies, ensuring coordination for our service territory.

-SMUD has employees who serve as utility representatives when needed at the State Operations Center for the California Utilities Emergency Association (CUEA), which provides a direct link for critical infrastructure coordination to the California State Operations Center.
+Additionally, SMUD EP staff serve as SMUD's utility representatives when requested by the California Governor's OES (CalOES) at the California State Operations Center (SOC) for the California Utilities Emergency Association (CUEA), providing a direct link for critical infrastructure coordination to the SOC.